-The term refugee is used in everyday language in Ireland to describe a number of categories of people.
-These categories of people may have different legal statuses.
-As a result of these different legal statuses, they may have varying rights and obligations in Irish society.
+The term refugee is commonly used to describe a number of categories of people.
+These categories of people may have different legal statuses and as a result of these different legal statuses, they may have varying rights and obligations.
 All these of these people are linked to the refugee process as defined in Irish law and based on international convention.

 Proposed changes to immigration law: The General Scheme of the International Protection Bill was published on 25 March 2015.
 Its main aim is to introduce a single procedure for application for protection which would incorporate applications for refugee status, subsidiary protection and leave to remain.
 On 30 June 2015, the Government published the Report of the Working Group on the Protection Process including Direct Provision and supports to asylum seekers.

 At present the breakdown of those different categories is as follows: